Code-Institute-Submissions/glo-lighting-portal/README.md

 #### TESTING:
-<a href="https://gowild.nl/glolighting/tests.html" >Click here to see tests carried out</a>
+<a href="https://gowild.nl/glolighting/tests.html" >Click here to see W3 tests carried out</a>
+The Django framework has it's own built in automated test system, Each test can be found inside the app directories in tests.py files.
+In order to run tests cd your way to the directory you want to test.
+Type "python3 tests.py" in the cli, this will run the test in the file.

 ##Apps included with this project